IkeAlmighty/ike.kitchen/README.md

 I like the react toastify library.
 Let's use it.
 I just have to install the package, wrap the App component with ToastContainer, and then I'm ready to roll for the most part.

 Cool that was easy.

+### Homepage Layout

+I want the homepage to being the customer right to the point.
+That's why the first thing on the page will be a list of Products.

+### Styling

+I've decided to spend today styling, because I'm feeling a little distracted and css tends to be somewhat straight forward.

+I'll start with a global sheet, and I might as well ask ChatGPT to generate it for me.

+### Maybe Not Styling

+I started to try to style stuff, and then I realized I would much rather knock out the backend first - because I'd like all the components to be viewable before I start prettying them up.

+# Backend

+THe backend is going to be written in expressjs.